go-go-golems/go-go-labs/cmd/apps/textractor/PLAN.md

 4. Error Handling:
    - If processing fails, status updated to FAILED
+   - If system error occurs, status updated to ERROR
    - Error message stored in job record
    - Allows for retry mechanisms and debugging